 Saint John's Prep Offers IB Diploma Programme

-Saint John's Prep has been named an IB World School and has been approved to offer the International Baccalaureate (IB) Organization's Diploma Programme, starting Fall 2011.
+Saint John's Prep is an IB World School and offers the International Baccalaureate (IB) Organization's Diploma Programme.
 This program, created over 40 years ago, has established a reputation for high academic standards.
 IB students learn to think creatively, globally and independently.

 There are many advantages for students who earn the IB Diploma as well as for those who participate in an IB curriculum.
 For one, its world-class academic standards are accepted throughout the world at selective universities, making it a passport to higher education.
 Universities around the world welcome the unique characteristics of students who have earned an IB Diploma and recognize the way in which the program helps to prepare students for university-level education.
 IB students routinely gain priority admission to some of the most prestigious universities in the world, most of which have established recognition policies for the IB Diploma.

-This sophisticated two-year curriculum covers a wide range of academic subjects and has stood the test of time for over 774,000 students in 138 countries and 2,815 schools since 1968.
+This sophisticated two-year curriculum covers a wide range of academic subjects and has served over 774,000 students in 138 countries and 2,815 schools since 1968.

 What is the IB Diploma Programme?